 At the end of the day, you might be tired, you might have eaten too much sugar, but it's worth it to see how kids bring open and unabashed fun that, honestly, we should enjoy every day!
 Life is short, so have fun, eat candy, and see the joy in things.
 Just because you aren't six doesn't mean you can't laugh and skip your way through a mini golf course or enjoy a Ring Pop every now and then.

-Start planning your family trip to Lake Placid by checking out our lodging options and exploring our year-round Olympic attractions.
+Start planning your family trip by checking out the places to stay in Lake Placid and exploring our year-round Olympic attractions.
 The new Cliffside Coaster is an exhilarating adventure for families and will help you create wonderful memories that everyone will treasure.